AlexMoltzau/hyperlinksofai/README.md

 ### ai_academic_entity.csv

 This file was first posted on the 1st of July 2021 with a list of 469 hyperlinks and associated AI academic entities.
 These are a mix of AI-related institutes, labs, and groups.
-This is currently a rough draft.
-It has three columns: (1) ai_academic_entity, (2) country, and (3) link.
+This .csv is currently a rough draft with three columns: (1) ai_academic_entity, (2) country, and (3) link.

 ### General thoughts